Prashantkry/TaskManagementApplication/README.md

 - Redux is used to manage data flow in front-end
 - Follow MVC Pattern of Node Js.
 - REST API is used.
+- Fully Responsive to all types of devices

 ## Work Flow
 - Create an account by providing email name and password